A multi-level analysis of data quality for formal software citation: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We analyzed data quality of software citations regarding the three quality dimensions structure, completeness and accuracy and found significant issues across all stages of the data life cycle.
 Starting with the references as given by the authors, the analyses of software citation types showed a strong trend towards citation of \emph{Software Articles}, which is suited for identifying a software and its developer, but does not allow an identification of the code base.
 A reason why this practice might be well adapted is that authors are familiar with article citation.
 This means that the majority of formal software references does not enable the identification of the used code base.
 Furthermore, we showed that authors using software articles also provide significantly less information in article full-text documents to enable the identification of software code base.
 The second largest groups are \emph{Direct Citation}, which---properly executed---is the most complete way to cite software and is discussed in detail below, and we identified a small trend for the citation of software manuals.
 Compared to prior studies, we observe a higher amount of \emph{Direct Citations} but confirm the results that \emph{Software Articles} are the most cited resource for scientific software.
+This shows that better awareness on the author side is required since the majority of used software references are unsuited to represent software, with the majority resulting from the outdated notion that articles are more valuable scientific contributions than software~\citep{hafer2009assessing}.